 The Abbott Sisters of Grand Island, along with their family, have an honored place in our library's and community's history.
-In celebration of Nebraska's sesquicentennial (150th year of statehood) in 2017, our library is pleased to offer a new online reading club for anyone interested in learning more about these Grand Island native sisters, their family, and their connections to Nebraska 150.
-This program will help you have year-round fun learning about our community and state, and about your own family history.
+In celebration of Nebraska's sesquicentennial (150th year of statehood) in 2017, our library is pleased to offer an online reading club during our Adult Summer Reading Program for anyone interested in learning more about these Grand Island native sisters, their family, and their connections to Nebraska 150.

 The first book on your reading list is “Recollections of a Pioneer Lawyer” by O. A. Abbott.
 Published in 1929, this work originally appeared in Nebraska History, Vol. 11 (1928), published by the Nebraska State Historical Society, and we have been given permission by the Nebraska State Historical Society to reproduce online.